 EM requires authors, reviewers and editors to register an account.
 With such an account, users can submit and review manuscripts.
 The registration procedure asks for the usual username / email / password combination — nothing very special so far.
 Until you start using the system a bit more and you discover that it handles your password in, shall we say, a very casual way.

 Let’s just take PLOS ONE as an example (though note that any other journal using EM is vulnerable in the same ways).
 Say you submit a paper, or get a request to review one.
-You’ll get an email notifying you — with your password thrown in for good measure.
+You’ll get an email notification with your password thrown in for good measure.
 In plaintext.
 You didn’t ask for it.
-In fact even if you did, it shouldn’t be able to give it to you — it should at most offer you to set or reset it.
+In fact even if you did, it shouldn’t be able to give it to you — at most it should offer you to set or reset it.
 Most of us haven’t seen plaintext password since the early 2000s; in the last decade, better and safer methods have been introduced everywhere, except at Editorial Manager.

 Packet sniffing and password reuse

 I shouldn’t really have to explain why this is seriously problematic in multiple ways.
 Indeed why this is so is written all over the internet.
 Let me just quickly summarise.
-The fact that the system is sending my password to me by email means, first of all, that my password could be intercepted by any old packet sniffer.
-It also means, obviously, that my password can be retrieved by anyone who manages to get access to this email — either by looking over your shoulder, by rummaging in your inbox while you’re away from your computer, or by more sophisticated means.
+The fact that some system sends you your password by email means, first of all, that your password could be intercepted by any old packet sniffer.
+It also means, obviously, that your password can be retrieved by anyone who manages to get access to your email — either by looking over your shoulder, by rummaging in your inbox while you’re away from your computer, or by more sophisticated means.

-But even worse, the fact that the system can send me my password also must mean that the password is stored in plaintext form, or using easily reversible encryption (which, experts say, comes down to the same).
+But even worse, the fact that the system can send out password like that also must mean that the password is stored in plaintext form, or using easily reversible encryption (which, experts say, comes down to the same).
 As plaintextoffenders puts it, the password is there, waiting for someone to come and take it.
-And not only my password is there.
-The passwords of the millions of users of the thousands of academic journals using this service.
+And not only your password is there.
+It’s the passwords of the millions of users of the thousands of academic journals using this centrally hosted service.
 That, coupled with the knowledge that about 60% of users reuse passwords across different web services, means a security risk of massive proportions.
 Check out this XKCD comic for the basics on password reuse.